Rupture of membranes (ROM): The amniotic sac has ruptured.

 - More than 30 weeks gestation, a transvaginal ultrasound can be used to assess the cervical length.
 When the cervical length on ultrasound is less than 15mm, management of preterm labour can be offered.
 A cervical length of more than 15mm indicates preterm labour is unlikely.

 Fetal fibronectin is an alternative test to vaginal ultrasound.
 Fetal fibronectin is the “glue” between the chorion and the uterus, and is found in the vagina during labour.
 A result of less than 50 ng/ml is considered negative, and indicates that preterm labour is unlikely.

 There are several options for improving the outcomes in preterm labour:

 - Fetal monitoring (CTG or intermittent auscultation)

-- Giving the mother corticosteroids helps to develop the fetal lungs and reduce respiratory distress syndrome after delivery.
+Giving the mother corticosteroids helps to develop the fetal lungs and reduce respiratory distress syndrome after delivery.
 They are used in women with suspected preterm labour of babies less than 36 weeks gestation.